Priyanka-Mondal/priyanka-mondal.github.io/_pages/miscellany.md

 ## Hobbies

+- 🎶 I learned Kathak (an Indian classical dance form) for 6 years, but I enjoy other dance forms like Bharatnatyam, Afrobeats etc.
 - 🌍 Travel enthusiast
-- 🎶 I learned Kathak (an Indian classical dance form) for 6 years, but I am keen about other dance forms like bharatnatyam, Afrobeats etc.
 - 🎨 Sometimes I like expressing myself on canvas too
 - 🍜 I am a big foodie and like to perform experiments in the kitchen